mitalisingh865/java-akka/README.md

-# demo-java-akka-spring-web
+# java-akka

-Spring Boot with Akka: Part 2
+Web with Java